shyynux/shyynux/README.md

 ## Experience 🧸

-At my last job, I worked with AWS (SQS, SNS, ECS, Lambda, DynamoDB etc) and Kotlin, it was a good experience with a great team.
+At my last job(first job after college in 2021), I worked with AWS (SQS, SNS, ECS, Lambda, DynamoDB etc) and Kotlin, it was a good experience with a great team.
 I worked on a multitude of projects and got to see massive scale which was cool. ☁︎ During my college internship, I worked with C# and Azure Devops.
 It was my first time with C# and it made me realise that language is just a tool and we can get upto speed with a language if we know the basics.

 During my college years, I built projects using Django and Java as well, my favourite was a code compiler I built (basically used my linux machine’s compiler).
 I built lot of projects using Django and explored design patterns like OOPS, POJO, factory methods using Java.
 Java is a beautiful language.
 I also fell in love with CSS animations, building CSS projects (thx to [`freecodecamp`](https://www.freecodecamp.org/)).